 The growing cost of data loss.

 What makes these risks even more serious is the fact that compliance regulations are tightening all the time, with the GDPR set to go into effect next year placing hefty fines upon companies that failed to protect the data of their clients and customers.
 You could be liable in a year’s time for a data breach that kicked off this morning.
+It may be worth having a GDPR audit to highlight weaknesses in your business’s processes so that you know how to resolve these issues – you can find out How-to help here… If you’re not compliant, you may face financial or legal consequences, so it’s always best to make sure you’re not in breach of any laws.

 Of course, your network might really be safe – just remember that not detecting a breach doesn’t necessarily mean you don’t have one.
 For genuine peace of mind, seek out professional IT monitoring support.